Home Business & Other LaTeX Cookbook - Second Edition

 \end{document}

-16. Let your editor compile the text to PDF.
-You will get a 13-page-long book document with A5 paper size, a title page, part pages, chapter, section headings, and filler text.
+15. Let your editor compile the text to PDF.
+You will get a 13-page book document with A5 paper size, a title page, part pages, chapter, section headings, and filler text.

-Note the headings in sans serif font.
+Note the headings in a sans-serif font.
 This is an intentional default setting in KOMA-Script classes, which makes the headings lighter than the standard LaTeX big, bold, and serif headings.
-You may know the standard look.
+You know – the traditional look.

-17. Now, you can fill in your own text, add chapters and sections, and possibly add features, which will be described later in this recipe.
+Now, you can fill in your own text, add chapters and sections, and add features described later in this recipe.

 How it works...

-At first, we loaded the class scrbook, which was specifically made for writing books.
-So, it is ready for two-sided printing with meaningful margins and good proportions of headings and text.
+At first, we loaded the scrbook class, made explicitly for writing books.
+So, it is ready for two-sided printing with meaningful margins and pleasing proportions of headings and text.

-Besides the class's default settings, we chose a font size of 11 pt and A5 paper size, which is handy for a book.
-The pagesize=auto option is important here as it ensures that the A5 printing area will be taken over to the PDF page size.
+Besides the class’s default settings, we chose a font size of 11 pt and A5 paper size, which is handy for a book.
+The pagesize=auto option is essential here: it ensures that the A5 printing area will be taken over to the PDF page size.

 Then, we did the following things, which will be explained in more detail at the beginning of Chapter 2, Tuning the Text:

-• We set the font encoding to T1 by loading the fontenc package
+• Chose the T1 font encoding when loading the fontenc package

-• We chose the high-quality T1 supporting font set Latin Modern by loading the lmodern package
+• Selected the high-quality Latin Modern T1 supporting font set by loading the lmodern package

-• We loaded the babel package with support for English
+• Loaded the babel package with support for English

-• We used the microtype package to get finer typography
+• Used the microtype package for getting finer typography

-The last package we loaded is the blindtext.
-You don't need it in your final document; here, it will serve us to provide filler text.
-Using such dummy text, we can get a better idea of the final result before writing the actual content.
+The last package we loaded was blindtext.
+You don’t need it in your final document; here, it will serve us to provide filler text.
+Using such dummy text, we can get a better idea of the final result already before writing the actual content.

-Finally, we switched to the so-called French spacing, which means that after ending a sentence, we will get a normal interword space, not a wider space.
+Finally, we switched to the so-called French spacing, which we already saw in the thesis recipe.
+Remember – this means that after ending a sentence, we will get a standard interword space, not a wider space.

 There’s more...

 You can change the layout of the book in many ways.
-Choose your settings at the beginning, or even better—start writing your content without any hesitation—once you have a decent amount of text, you can better see the effects of layout changes.
-You can do this at any time.
-Let's take a look at some design ideas.
+Choose your settings at the beginning, or even better: don’t hesitate and start writing your content – once you get a decent amount of text, you can better see the effect of layout changes.
+You can do that at any time.
+Let’s take a look at some design ideas.

 Changing the page layout

-When the book is bound after printing, the binding can cost space, that is, there may be less of the inner margin visible.
-You can specify a binding correction to compensate and to preserve layout proportions.
-So, if you would see 5 mm less of the inner margin after binding, add BCOR=5mm as class the option at the beginning.
-A similarly produced book may give you an idea of a good value.
+When a book is bound after printing, this binding can cost space; less of the inner margin may be visible.
+You can specify a binding correction to compensate for and preserve layout proportions.
+So, if you see 5 mm less of the inner margin after binding, add BCOR=5mm as a class option at the beginning.
+A similarly produced book may give you an idea about a good value.

 The actual text area has the same ratios as the page itself.
 This is automatically done by a dividing construction, described in the KOMA-Script manual.
-It's really worth reading.
-You can open it by typing the texdoc scrguien command in Command Prompt, or online at http://texdoc.net/pkg/scrguien.
-The abbreviation, scrguien, comes from scr for the original package name Script, gui for guide, and en for English, and, obviously, from the ancient limit of eight characters per file name in older filesystems.
+That’s really worth reading.
+You can open it by typing texdoc scrguien at Command Prompt or online at https://texdoc.org/pkg/scrguien.
+This abbreviation comes from scr for the original package name (Script), gui for guide, and en for English, and obviously from the ancient limit of 8 characters per filename in older filesystems.

-Besides the page and text area ratios, the result shows a bottom margin twice as high as the top margin, and an outer margin with double the width of the inner margin.
-Imagine an opened book, where the inner margins together appear with the same space as an outer margin.
-Sometimes, people make the mistake of thinking that the inner margin should be much bigger because of the binding, but that's done by raising the BCOR, as shown previously.
+Besides those page and text area ratios, the result shows a bottom margin twice as high as the top margin, and an outer margin with the double width of the inner margin.
+Imagine an opened book: the inner margins together appear with the same space as an outer margin.
+Sometimes, people make the mistake of thinking that the inner margin should be much bigger because of the binding, but that’s done by raising BCOR as previously.
+In Chapter 2, Tuning the Text, you can use the Visualizing the layout recipe to inspect and understand the margins.

-If you would like to get a bigger text area, which means narrower margins, you can still keep the ratios as described.
-Just raise the division factor of the aforementioned internal construction and check whether or not it would suit you.
-For example, set the class option as DIV=10; higher values are possible.
-That's a safe and easy way to preserve sane layout proportions.
+If you want a more extensive text area, which means narrower margins, you can keep the ratios as described.
+Just raise the division factor of the mentioned internal construction and take a look to see if it would suit you.
+For example, set the DIV=10 class option.
+Higher values are possible.
+That’s a safe and easy way to preserve sane layout proportions.

-To sum up, our example with 5 mm binding loss and pretty narrow margins can start like this:
+To sum up, our example with 5 mm binding loss and pretty narrow margins could start like this:

-Alternatively, you can freely choose text and margin dimensions, when requirements of the publisher or institute need to be met.
-This can be done by loading the classic geometry package with the desired measurements, like we saw in the Writing a thesis recipe:
+Alternatively, you could freely choose text and margin dimensions when requirements by the publisher or institute need to be met.
+This can be done by loading the classic geometry package with the desired measurements, as we saw in the Writing a thesis recipe:

 Designing a title page